-So he lives on a tab (and a surrendered passport) in a single room above a café, where he shares a toilet with someone named Omar (Mamadou Mint), who refuses to flush on principle, and works for Sezer (Samir Guesmi), the café owner and part-time crime lord.
+So he lives on a tab (and a surrendered passport) in a single room above a café, where he shares a toilet with someone named Omar (Mamadou Mint) and works for Sezer (Samir Guesmi), a small-time crime lord.
 His job is to sit behind a locked door and monitor the street outside and buzz in anyone who asks for Mr. Monde.
 He’d like to know why, but not badly enough.
 He spends his downtime writing a letter to Chloe, which is approaching the length of a manifesto and which will probably need a subject index.

-He’s not yet obscure enough not to be recognized when he visits an English-language bookstore, which gets him an in at a literary gathering, where he meets Margit (Kristin Scott Thomas), the former muse and translator of her Hungarian-author husband.
+He’s not yet obscure enough not to be recognized when he visits an English-language bookstore, which gets him an in at a literary gathering, where he meets Margit (Kristin Scott Thomas), the former muse and translator of an unreadable and forgotten Hungarian author who also happened to be her husband.
 “A thankless task,” Margit assures him.
-Her husband is out of the picture, she says.

 Margit is the woman in the fifth and a firm believer in the power of disaster to keep her novelists haunted and broken.
 It’s how you get the novels out of them.
 She encourages him to embrace his tragedies, to make them worse under her expert guidance, in preparation for his serious work.
 But he must never hope for anything better—this is where he’s gotten it wrong.
-His sin isn’t that he wrecked his marriage so completely that his wife put the Atlantic Ocean between them; that much was inevitable, given how bad at marriage he is.
-It’s that he yearns for a family, for the mundane, the ordinary, which he believes can somehow make him whole.
+It’s not that he wrecked his marriage so completely that his wife put the Atlantic Ocean between them.
+That much was inevitable, given how bad at marriage he is.
+It’s that he yearns for a family, for the mundane, the ordinary, which he mistakenly believes can make him whole.
 Margit will see that he pays for that.
 And if he chooses something for himself besides misery, she has the ability to take it away, mysteriously, impossibly, without explanation.

 (Her supernatural influence might come at a price.
 She might be paying for past sins also, and she might have no choice but to do her “thankless task,” but the movie only hints in this direction.)